marekprochazka/Seminarni_prace_2020/README.md

 m.prochazka2002@gmail.com

 ### Note for english speakers
 App frontend is writen in my primary language.
-<br /> *Beause first purpose of this app was to present it as my seminar labor in school*
+<br />*Beause first purpose of this app was to present it as my seminar labor in school*
+<br / >English version will come soon.